-The subcompact class is full of exciting designs these days, with such standouts as the Ford Fiesta and Hyundai Accent.
+The subcompact class is full of exciting designs these days, with such standouts as the Ford Fiesta and the new Toyota Yaris.
 The Sonic is rather more reserved, but it also won't be one of those love-it-or-hate-it deals either.
 And it does have its interesting details, including hiding the rear door handles in the black areas of the C-pillars to make the car look more like a 2-door, at least at the first, quick glance.
 Another thing in the Sonic's favor: With the exception of the base LS trim level, all models have aluminum-alloy wheels and some really eye-popping color choices.

 Under the Hood

 There are two engine choices for the Sonic, each more than merely acceptable.
 The base 1.8-liter 4-cylinder cranks out good power and is entirely reasonable and pleasant.
 The pricier alternative is a 1.4-liter turbocharged 4-cylinder that's sportier and makes more torque, and thus goes quicker, but has as its main advantage a 5-mpg gain in highway fuel economy.
 The 1.8-liter is available with a 5-speed manual transmission, the turbo 1.4-liter with a 6-speed manual, and both can be matched with a 6-speed automatic.
 In our experience, we found no reason not to like any of the transmission choices.

 1.4-liter turbocharged inline-4 (optional on LT, standard on LTZ and RS) 138 horsepower @ 4,900 rpm 148 lb-ft of torque @ 2,500 rpm (manual)/1,850 rpm (automatic) EPA city/highway fuel economy: 29/40 mpg (6-speed manual), 27/37 mpg (6-speed automatic)